 I run this site... among other things.

-3 Responses to “The Open Course: Brand and Community ROI”
+3 thoughts on “The Open Course: Brand and Community ROI”

 One other small point– many business people hear the word “course” and can only associate concepts of “skills training” with it.
 You might try to expand the idea that an open course would have very different expectations, dynamics and outcomes.
 And how these differences are critical to innovation.